 Married in Early County, Georgia

-On 30 August 1838 John Taylor and Sara Lemacks were married by William Tully, J.P. by a license dated 11 August 1838.2 That was the only Taylor marriage in Early County for the next twenty-five years.
+On 30 August 1838 John Taylor and Sara Lemacks were married by William Tully, J.P. by a license dated 11 August 1838.2 (Her name is mis-indexed as “Semacks” in one online index, but the original marriage record clearly reads “Lemacks”.)
+That was the only Taylor marriage in Early County for the next twenty-five years.
 There was, however, a second Lemacks marriage in Early County — see below.

 James A. Lemacks — a likely brother